 Christine Kelleher, Marketing Manager

-Ms. Tachovsky joined groSolar in 2012 and currently serves as Marketing Manager.
-Prior to groSolar she worked at Yaffe & Co., Inc and several other niche business to business service/consultative organizations where she successfully designed and implemented strategic marketing missions.
-She has led teams in creating strong brands that match core competencies and has experience working as project manager in cooperation with external partners to create valuable industry resources.
-She brings to groSolar a strong background in market research, strategic planning, and team coordination.
-Ms. Tachovsky holds a Bachelor of Science in Business & Marketing from the University of Pittsburgh and is earning an MBA in Management/ Social Leadership from Loyola University Maryland.
+Ms. Tachovsky joined groSolar in 2012 as the Marketing Manager.
+Prior to groSolar she worked for niche business to business service and consultative organizations where she designed and implemented long term strategic marketing plans.
+She has led internal teams in creating strong brands that match core competencies, and managed external partnerships to create valuable shared industry resources.
+She brings to groSolar a strong background in strategic planning, corporate branding, and cross- functional project management.
+Ms. Tachovsky holds a BS in Business & Marketing from the University of Pittsburgh and is earning an MBA in Management & Social Enterprise Leadership from Loyola University Maryland.

 Jeff Wolfe, Co-Founder, Chairman of the Board of Directors